MariGMartinez/Seekr3.5/README.md

-# Seekr3.5
+# Seekr

-Update with Geofencing
+Time to seek your adventure!